bushwickfc/owners-db/README.md

 python3 import/run.py
 ```

 This will pull data from the Google Sheet, format it, and insert it into a database.
 It will also produce a .csv file named 'no_pos_id.csv' in this script's root directory.
+After the inserts have been run, a list of successful/failed inserts will be printed to the console.

+####Idempotency

+Across tables, an owner is identified by their email address.
+When this script runs, the function `exists/3` in `insert.py` will check before each insert to see if a record for that owner already exists on that table.
+If so, it will quietly skip the insert; otherwise, it will go ahead and attempt the insert.

+It should be safe to run this script repeatedly against the same database instance.

 ##pygsheets